The Best Tactical Knife Review

 A Quick Overview

 Here comes a fine tactical knife from Zero Tolerance – the Zero Tolerance 0350 Folding Pocket Knife with SpeedSafe assisted opening.
-It’s an extremely robust knife that will take a significant amount of punishment, from batoning, prying, camping, cutting and anything else you can throw at it, it’ll come through relatively unscathed.
+It’s a highly robust knife that will take a significant amount of punishment, from batoning, prying, camping, cutting, and anything else you can throw at it; it’ll come through relatively unscathed.

 Specs and Features

-The Zero Tolerance 0350 Folding Pocket Knife is outfitted with a spring-assist mechanism and a liner lock – folding and unfolding it is as easy as pie, and you’ll be able to pull it from its sheath in a matter of seconds.
-It also features black G10 scale handles, a pocket clip, and it’s made of S350V stainless steel which boasts impeccable levels of durability and sharpness.
-Coating the 3.25 inch blade is a Non-reflective black Tungsten DLC (Diamond-Like Carbon) coating.
+The Zero Tolerance 0350 Folding Pocket Knife is outfitted with a spring-assist mechanism and a liner lock—folding and unfolding it is as easy as pie, and you can pull it from its sheath in seconds.
+It also features black G10 scale handles and a pocket clip.
+It’s made of S350V stainless steel, which boasts impeccable durability and sharpness.
+The 3.25-inch blade is coated with a Non-reflective black Tungsten DLC (Diamond-Like Carbon) coating.

 Versatility

-The only feature which contributes to the Zero Tolerance 0350 Folding Pocket Knife versatility is the pocket clip – it allows for safe & easy carry, which is perfectly fine, considering that this is, after all, is a significant practical tactical knife.
+The pocket clip is the only feature contributing to the versatility of the Zero Tolerance 0350 Folding Pocket Knife.
+It allows for safe and easy carry, which is perfectly fine, considering that this is, after all, a significant practical tactical knife.

 Aesthetics

-As much as the Zero Tolerance 0350 Folding Pocket Knife lacks in terms of versatility, it more than makes up for with its beautiful outward appearance.
-It’s sleek, intimidating and looks the part.
+Although the Zero Tolerance 0350 Folding Pocket Knife lacks versatility, its beautiful outward appearance more than makes up for it, it’s sleek, intimidating, and looks the part.

 Price

-This tactical knife is absolutely perfect for people who need a quality knife that will last more than several lifetimes.
-It’s expensive, but we’re confident it’ll work out cheaper than most models given that it’s built to last.
+This tactical knife is perfect for people needing a quality knife that will last several lifetimes.
+It’s expensive, but we’re confident it’ll work out cheaper than most models, given that it’s built to last.

 What We Liked

-There is one thing we liked about the Zero Tolerance 0350 Folding Pocket Knife above all else – it’s incredibly sturdy build quality.
-As for the other spheres of performance, it is not lacking, but there are cheaper models that are nearly as capable.
+One thing we liked about the Zero Tolerance 0350 Folding Pocket Knife is its incredibly sturdy build quality.
+As for the other spheres of performance, they are not lacking, but some cheaper models are nearly as capable.

 What We Didn’t Like

-When compared to other tactical knives, the Zero Tolerance 0350 Folding Pocket Knife lacks versatility.
-It doesn’t feature the seatbelt cutter, glass breaker, or light, but it does what it’s supposed to, which to perform as a capable knife.
+Compared to other tactical knives, the Zero Tolerance 0350 Folding Pocket Knife lacks versatility.
+It doesn’t feature the seatbelt cutter, glass breaker, or light, but it does what it’s supposed to perform as a capable knife.

 Pros